wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1708487536/ms-fabric-arch-240219-1920x1080_cupx3o.png"><img alt="ms-fabric-arch-240219-1920x1080.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1708487536/ms-fabric-arch-240219-1920x1080_cupx3o.png"><br /><em>Click for full-size image</em></a>.

 Starting from the bottom:
-Microsoft Fabric competes with Snowflake and Databricks, who pioneered the use of "Medallion" data processing into Parquet-formatted files which enables "schema on read" such that data can be streamed into the same database.
+Microsoft Fabric competes with <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake and <a target="_blank" href="https://wilsonmar.github.io/databricks/">Databricks</a>, who pioneered the use of "Medallion" data processing into Parquet-formatted files which enables "schema on read" such that data can be streamed into the same database.

 1. Within <strong>OneLake</strong>, data is not transferred when it's transformed (from OLTP to OLAP).
 It even supports "time travel" like in GitHub source can revert entire sets of files to commit points in the past.